atierian/atierian/README.md

 I love working on open source stuff, and somehow it's become my day job.
 You'll find me here contributing to a number of different AWS projects, mostly related to [Amplify](https://github.com/aws-amplify), and mostly related to mobile.

-Outside of work, I'm a member of the [MapLibre](https://github.com/maplibre) technical steering committee and contribute as much as I can to [MapLibre GL Native](https://github.com/maplibre/maplibre-gl-native).
+Outside of work, I'm a member of the [MapLibre](https://github.com/maplibre) technical steering committee and contribute what I can to [MapLibre GL Native](https://github.com/maplibre/maplibre-gl-native).
 I'm also a member of the [Swift C++ Interoperability Workgroup](https://forums.swift.org/tag/cxx-interop).

 The Swift language, mobile development, computer vision, augmented reality, and improving software documentation are a few things near to my heart.